Anthems to the Welkin at Dusk: Legacy and impact

 Writing for Loudwire, music journalist Eduardo Rivadavia named the album as the greatest release in the black metal genre.
 He explained: "From its messy birth in the mitts of England’s Venom through to its revival by Norwegian bands like Mayhem and Darkthrone, black metal’s fundamental mission has been to frighten and offend with savage sounds and low fidelity recordings.
-But then came Emperor, with their rare musical sophistication and sculpting blackened symphonies such as 1996’s astonishing ‘Anthems to the Welkin at Dusk’ – which still stands as the form’s ultimate mature creation."
+But then came Emperor, with their rare musical sophistication and sculpting blackened symphonies such as 1996’s astonishing Anthems to the Welkin at Dusk – which still stands as the form’s ultimate mature creation."

 The album was highly influential on the development of black metal in general following its release.
 Chris Dick of Decibel wrote that the album "set off a veritable artistic and commercial firestorm" within the genre.
 He stated: "Though prefaced four months by the Reverence EP, Emperor’s sophomore effort redefined black metal yet again.
 Like Dimmu Borgir’s breakout album Enthrone Darkness Triumphant months before, Emperor proved there was art and class behind the genre’s much-publicized lunacy.
 Where murder, arson and intrigue put Norway on the map, it was Emperor’s Wagnerian music that brought black metal and its new precepts to the fore."
 Greg Pratt of Decibel wrote that same year: "They played sophisticated black metal, and they played it exclusively, and in 1997, on their second full-length, no one could touch Norwegians Emperor at what they did.
 Anthems to the Welkin at Dusk is an absolutely majestic record, one that took black metal circa the mid ’90s and added in a touch of... well... sophistication, sure, but also an obvious growth as musicians as well as a nod to some trad metal sounds (which the band would explore more later)."

-In June 2016, Anthems to the Welkin at Dusk was inducted into Decibel Magazines Hall of Fame, becoming the second Emperor album to be featured in the Decibel Hall of Fame, the first being predecessor In the Nightside Eclipse.
+In June 2016, Anthems to the Welkin at Dusk was inducted into Decibels Hall of Fame, becoming the second Emperor album to be featured in there, the first being predecessor In the Nightside Eclipse.
 In 2017, Rolling Stone ranked Anthems to the Welkin at Dusk as 57th on their list of 'The 100 Greatest Metal Albums of All Time.'
 In 2018, Loudwire named it the best black metal album of all-time.
 In 2020, Metal Hammer included it in their list of the top 10 1997 albums.

+Loudwire considered it to be among the most essential metal releases of the 1990s for vinyl collectors.